Harvard-IACS/2024-AC215/README.md

 - **Location:** SEC 1.321/Winokur, 150 Western Ave, Boston

 - **Meeting Time:** Tuesday 12:45 PM - 02:00 PM; Thursday 12:45 PM - 02:00 PM

+## Technologies and Platforms

+We will demonstrate most ideas using TensorFlow and some using PyTorch, alongside utilizing the Google Cloud Platform.
+Additionally, tutorials will be provided for AWS for reference purposes.